-With 59 minutes played Claude Makelele dribbles past two players and continues driving forward looking for a return pass in the most convincing piece of evidence that the Galaticos were the Harlem Globetrotters of association football.
+With 59 minutes played, Claude Makelele dribbles past two players and continues driving forward, looking for a return pass in the most convincing piece of evidence that the Galaticos were the Harlem Globetrotters of association football.

 Instead Figo rolls the ball to Ronaldo, who feints left before dropping the shoulder to go right.
-Brown stands off in complete and utter bamboozlement with the feet of drunkard being taught how to salsa dance for the first time.
+Brown stands off in complete and utter bamboozlement with the feet of a drunkard being taught how to salsa dance for the first time.

-Mikael Silvestre is distracted by the run of Figo.
-Ferdinand, the most expensive defender in the world, just stands on the edge of the box, reduced to forming a wall in open play out of sheer hopelessness.
+Mikael Silvestre is distracted by the run of Figo; Ferdinand, the most expensive defender in the world, just stands on the edge of the box, reduced to forming a wall in open play out of sheer hopelessness.

 But the most startling aspect of Ronaldo’s third goal is the purity of the strike as the ball explodes off the laces of his Mercurial Vapors and flies past Barthez in a blur of power and swerve.
 The way the ball rolls back out of the net is the most poetically beautiful moment of the whole night.